Rabies Prevention: Essential Travel Health Advice

 Rabies Vaccine for Travel Abroad

+The rabies vaccine is typically only recommended for very high-risk travelers given that it is completely preventable if medical attention is received within 7 – 10 days of an animal bite.
 The rabies vaccine is made from dead virus and cannot cause rabies.
 It can prevent the disease from developing if given before or after infection.
-It may be recommended for high-risk international travelers who are likely to come in contact with animals in parts of the world where rabies is common.
-Pre-travel vaccination is given in 3 doses with the first being administered at least one month before the departure date, the second dose given one week later, and the third and final dose three weeks later.
+It may be recommended for high-risk international travelers who are likely to encounter animals in parts of the world where rabies is common.
+Pre-travel vaccination is given in three doses.
+This first dose should be administered at least one month before the departure date.
+The second dose is given one week later, and the third and final dose three weeks later.

 The rabies vaccine may be recommended for very high-risk individuals traveling to the following destinations: